 You must ask for the mandatory reconsideration or appeal within one month of the date on the decision letter.
+If you miss this deadline but are within 13 months of the decision you can still ask for a mandatory reconsideration or appeal, but will need to show a 'good' reason for being late.

 You can ask for a mandatory reconsideration by phone, but it's best to put your request in writing and keep a copy of your letter.

-You can use a CRMR1 mandatory reconsideration form, but you're not obliged to do so.
+You can use a CRMRI mandatory reconsideration form, but you're not obliged to do so.
 In any letter you send, include your National Insurance number, the date of the disputed decision (on your letter from the Department for Work and Pensions) and why you believe it's incorrect.